A talk on how to prepare for a tech career after college with the DSC group of Strathmore University in Nairobi, Kenya.

 So I would tell you just to try and make effort now to cultivate and keep these relationships going because a little bit of time and energy over a larger period of time is way more valuable than to try and disappear for a year or two and then come back and re-make friends with everybody.

 And then the other side of this is taking care of yourself, just health and wellness.
 This is something I personally struggle with, I’m not really good at forcing myself to do all this stuff.
-I’m bad about when to spend time on the computer, but as you get older, putting time and energy into eating healthy and then keeping your body strong will only pay off as you go down the road.
+I’m bad about wanting to spend time on the computer, but as you get older, putting time and energy into eating healthy and then keeping your body strong will only pay off as you go down the road.

 So there’s this concept that is sort of the “10x engineer,” we’ll say - an engineer that’s 10 times better than the other people around them.
 People will tell you this is impossible, or that’s just a myth.
 I think that’s wrong.
 I’ve 100% seen people who can do stuff at an order of magnitude higher skill level than the other people around them.
 So, this is 100% a real phenomenon.
-But having said that, many people say, “Okay, in order to be the 10x engineer, then I need to maximize my skill, or be better than everybody else around me?” being a locus point, or whatever.
+But having said that, many people say, “Okay, in order to be the 10x engineer, then I need to maximize my skill, or be better than everybody else around me-” being a locus point, or whatever.
 I think oftentimes, the better way to be a 10x engineer is… Say you’re working on a team of 10 people - if you can double the output of each person on that team, then literally you have 10x’d your individual contribution to the thing.

 I’ve worked on a lot of projects now over the years.
 In my experience, no developer I’ve met doesn’t have at least one or two holes in their technique, areas of which they can improve.
 Especially with newer junior programmers, it’s very easy to spend a few weeks or months working with them and make them two times or three times as productive.
 So doing something like this at this scale is 100% doable.
 Likewise, if you start working in larger organizations of 100 or 1000 people - if you can find a way to just improve everything by 1%… Compounded over that number of people that size of an organization, these kinds of things are very doable.